hujhax/austin-improv-wiki/Shows/Big Beautiful Warriors.md

 **Big Beautiful Warriors** (full title ***Beautiful Warlock Presents: Big Beautiful Warriors***) is a monthly late-night show that is structured as a traditional game show, but with very non-traditional games.

-Created, produced and performed by [[Troupes/Big Beautiful Warlock]], the show is best known for "Frank Calls," improvised group prank calls.
+Created, produced and performed by [[Troupes/Big Beautiful Warlock|Big Beautiful Warlock]], the show is best known for "Frank Calls," improvised group prank calls.

 [[Category/Shows|Big]]